tlicata/tl/resources/markdown/emacs-shells.md

 editing needs then switch to a Terminal for your terminal-related needs.
 This is good and all, but sometimes when I'm in terminal I miss having all my Emacs niceties (e.g., keyboard navigation, copy & paste commands, window movement).
-Luckily, Emacs provides several way to run shells right inside Emacs.
+Luckily, there are several ways to run shells right inside of Emacs.

 Eshell, Shell, Term (& Ansi-term)
 ---------------------------------